Dominick-D/SVG-Logo-Maker/README.md

 ## 📚 Description
 Once you run the application, it initiates a conversation with you, asking a few questions.
 It wants to know the text for your logo (up to three characters), the desired color for your text, your choice of a shape (triangle, circle, or square), and the color for that shape.

-Based on your responses, the Logo Maker uses object-oriented programming principles to generate your logo, employing different classes for each shape.
+Based on your responses, the Logo Maker uses object-oriented programming to generate your logo, using different classes for each shape.
 The result is saved as an SVG file, which you can easily use across your projects.

 ## 📖 Table of Contents
 * [Installation](#installation)